bcgov/opho-cdr-shiny/README.md

 1. Clone this Github repository.
 2. Create a folder named "data" in the root directory of the repository.
 Download and save the "Data_T_CHSA" inside this "data" folder.
 3. Open the `opho-cdr-shiny.Rproject` file in RStudio.
-Run the following command in the R console to install the package dependencies.
+Run the following command in the R console to install the package dependencies or as listed below.
     ```
     renv::restore()
     ```
-    - To install INLA, run the following command in the R console:
-    ```
-    remotes::install_version("INLA", version="22.05.07",repos=c(getOption("repos"),INLA="https://inla.r-inla-download.org/R/testing"), dep=TRUE)
-    ```
 4. Run the following command using the command line/terminal from the root directory of the project:
     ```
     make all
     ```
-5. To run the temporal model visualizations in a Shiny document, ensure all results have been output to "results/model".
+5. To view the temporal model visualizations in a Shiny document, check that results have been output to "results/model".
     Run the following command in the R console:
     ```
     rmarkdown::run('src/model/02_visualize.Rmd')
     ```